 I am incredibly fortunate to have received an educator’s fellowship to attend a tour of Vilna, Bialystok, Warsaw and Krakow this July.
-Led by Professor Sam Kassow, this is a unique opportunity to learn about prewar Jewish life and life during the Holocaust.
+Led by Professor Samuel Kassow, this is a unique opportunity to learn about prewar Jewish life and life during the Holocaust.
 Under the guidance of many, the participants of this trip will understand better the context in which Jewish communities were persecuted.
 As a result of this fellowship, I am so fortunate to build a relationship with the Thomas J. Dodd Research Center at the University of Connecticut to create lesson plans and professional development based on the teachings of this trip.

 This blog will serve as a place of reflection and reference for the time leading up to and during the trip, as well as upon return.
 Click on the links below to read individual entries.

-My First Concentration Camp – June 28, 2019
+I’ve Never Been to a Concentration Camp – June 28, 2019

 Jedwabne: Collaborators, Denial and Healing – July 19, 2019

 The Jewish Historical Institute – Warsaw – July 22, 2019